-- Shopify Experts Marketplace: You can always hire an expert designer from Shopify’s marketplace, or a third-party agency to improve your store.
+- Shopify Experts Marketplace: You can always hire an expert Shopify designer from Shopify’s marketplace, or a seasoned Shopify web development agency to improve your store.
 Agencies have a ton of experience creating stores designed to boost sales, and can often provide you with invaluable and tested advice for scaling the store that goes far beyond just telling you how to choose a Shopify theme.

 A finer touch can be exactly what your Shopify theme needs.
 Headless ecommerce, for example, is an approach to ecommerce that separates the front-end of your store from the back-end.
 Doing this gives the agency’s designers full freedom to craft a truly unique design for your store with Hydrogen while ensuring that crucial backend features like inventory management remain undisturbed and as efficient as ever.